 ERP System Examples

-ERP solutions can be categorized in a number of different ways—by the size of the solution or the market share of the supplier; by the specific vertical industry that the system is designed to support; or according to the technology platform it runs on.
+ERP system examples can be categorized in a number of different ways—by the size of the solution or the market share of the supplier; by the specific vertical industry that the system is designed to support; or according to the technology platform it runs on.

-In years past, there used to be a significant division in ERP solutions based on the operating environment (hardware / operating system / database) in which they functioned.
-Much of that distinction has disappeared or become irrelevant with the near universal adoption of web-based architecture and Windows or browser presentation layer and user interface.
 Nevertheless, ERP solutions can be categorized by server platform and database, although many solutions can be implemented in several environments.
-For example, there are versions of SAP’s products that operate on mainframe systems, UNIX or Windows/Intel platforms.
-Many of Infor’s products use the IBM Systemi (AS/400) platform and integral DB2 database (Infor XA, Infor LX, Infor Prism, Infor System21) but other Infor products reside on WinTel platforms (VISUAL, Syteline).
+For example, there are versions of SAP’s products that operate mostly UNIX or Windows/Intel platforms.
+Many of Infor’s products use the IBM Power Systemi (AS/400) platform and integral DB2 database (Infor XA, Infor LX, Infor Prism, Infor System21) but other Infor products reside on WinTel platforms (VISUAL, Syteline).

-Probably the most significant technology differentiator is database system but here again many products will work with a choice of databases, most often Oracle or SQLServer (Microsoft).
-Many ERP buyers prefer to limit the number of technology suppliers they want to deal with, simplifying the support and maintenance tasks.
+Database system tends to be one of the more significant differentiators, but many products have a choice in their database, most often electing Oracle or SQLServer (Microsoft).
+Many ERP buyers prefer to limit the number of technology suppliers they want to deal with, simplifying their processes and their support and maintenance tasks.
 Microsoft is the winner in those accounts as companies almost inevitably standardize on Microsoft Office products, prefer the Microsoft SQLServer database, and gravitate toward an “all Microsoft” solution including the platform for their ERP system.